rohe/oidctest/docs/OIDCtesting/OPtest/overview.rst

 .. _tt_opt_mako:

 Mako is used as the bases for the WEB UI.
-If nothing is specified the directories that MAKO needs ('htdocs', 'modules', ...) are expected to be in the directory from which optest.py is run.
-If that is not the case you have to give the path here.
+If nothing is specified the directories that contains the MAKO templates ('htdocs', 'modules', ...) are expected to be in the directory from which optest.py is run.
+If that is not the case you have to give the path to the root here.

 -S
 ::

 There are a bunch of static files that the tool must be able to access.
-These are all the javascirpt files, the png, gif, css files.
+These are all the javascirpt files, the png, gif and css files.
 If nothing is specified they are expected to be in a directory named 'static' in the directory from which optest.py is run.